To provide undergraduates who have research potential with experience of research and to encourage them to take further postgraduate study.

 A panel consisting of the Pro-Vice-Chancellor (Learning & Teaching) and Faculty Undergraduate Deans will judge applications primarily on academic merit and potential for providing research training.
 Preference will be given to:

-Research Scholarships are available for six to eight weeks' work and carry a grant of £180 per week.
-Schools or Research Institutes will be asked to provide modest grants for materials, etc, in support of the awards
+Research Scholarships are available for six to eight weeks' work and carry a grant of £200 per week.
+Schools or Research Institutes will be asked to provide modest grants for materials, etc, in support of the awards.

 For other potential research opportunities visit our Noticeboard.

-There are number of external organisations offering funding for similar schemes.
+There are number of external organisations offering similar schemes funding for as well as individual charitable awards.

 Where appropriate, students, or staff on their behalf, should apply to these schemes as well as this University scheme.
 If the student is awarded an outside scholarship in addition to a University award, the University may increase the value of the outside award's student maintenance to the equivalent of the University's award so that the student is not disadvantaged by accepting the outside award that can enhance his/her CV.